 A strong enterprise password management solution takes all the worry and hassle out of managing credentials, both for employees and admins, it ensures that your employees are using strong passwords, and it places a secure layer of encryption between each employee account and the cybercriminal trying to gain access to that account.

-So, really, the question isn’t, “Do I need a password manager?” – rather, it’s, “Which password manager do I need?”
-To help you get started on the path to answering this question, we’ve put together a guide to the top ten password managers for business, including information on each solution’s vendor and main features, as well as a recommendation is terms of for whom the solution is best suited.
+So, really, the question isn’t, “Do I need a password manager?”—rather, it’s, “Which password manager do I need?”
+To help you get started on the path to answering this question, we’ve put together a guide to the top ten password managers for business, including information on each solution’s vendor and main features, as well as a recommendation in terms of for whom the solution is best suited.
+You can find this guide below:

 Don’t let “Password1” be your downfall.